timmbogner/Farm-Data-Relay-System/extras/Gateway.md

 #
 **LoRa radio parameters are generally configured in the 'src/fdrs_globals.h' file.** The following values may be set in the gateway configuration file if the user wishes to override the global value:

 The actual allowed values may vary by chip.
-Check your datasheet and/or RadioLib documentation.
+Check the datasheet and/or RadioLib documentation.
+#
 #### ```#define LORA_FREQUENCY n```
 LoRa frequency in MHz.
 Allowed values range from 137.0 MHz to 1020.0 MHz.
 #### ```#define LORA_SF n```